mixlr/mixlr.github.io/_posts/2016-03-05-ways-we-work-as-a-team-at-mixlr.md

 date:   2016-03-31 12:00:00
 author: Rob
 categories: team
-excerpt: Learn more about the methods we use to help us work effectively as a team to build the Mixlr service.
+excerpt: Find out about how we work as a team at Mixlr, including daily standup, Slack sounds and more.
 comments: true
 tags: process, agile, tools, team
 ---